Jaimeloeuf/SS/spec.md

     - Functional
     - Reactive (Some form of this, most likely by introducing a event loop implementation in the standard library)
     - Metaprogramming
-- Statically typed
+- Strongly & Statically typed (optional type annotations)
-    - Need to know the type at Compile time if compiled
+    - The language should be strongly and statically typed to prevent type errors at compile time
-    - The code is always "compiled" first into an IR that can be parsed later on
-        - So even when interpreted, Types can be enforced, kinda like TS
+    - However, it is tedious and error prone to write the types over and over again, and it can be off putting for beginners to deal with parametric polymorphism using explicitly written type annotations.
+    - Therefore, the language uses inferred types instead of explicit type annotations by default
+    - However, when needed, users can still choose to explicitly annotate types either for documentation purposes or to simply place a type constraint so that the compiler will not automatically use a more general type.
 - Immutable
     - no data can be changed once created.
 - Expressive and extensible using metaprogramming concepts